LIVEABOARD SEARCH

 Day 1

 This is a Red Sea North route with slightly easier sites, for the less experienced divers among us.
-Upon arrival, guests will be welcomed by the Emperor Asmaa crew, guided to their cabins, and given a detailed orientation of the liveaboard’s amenities and protocols.
+Upon arrival on the boat in Hurghada, guests will be welcomed by the Emperor Asmaa crew, guided to their cabins, and given a detailed orientation of the liveaboard’s amenities and protocols.
 In the evening, a dinner will be served in the saloon.
 Early the next morning, the vessel will depart from the marina, marking the start of an unforgettable Red Sea diving adventure.

 This cruise offers a leisurely exploration of the Northern Red Sea’s legendary wrecks and vibrant reefs, catering to both divers and snorkellers.
 It’s also the perfect season for spotting dolphins and witnessing the spectacular fish schooling phenomenon at Ras Mohamed.
 Expect up to 4 dives each day, 2 in the morning, 1 in the afternoon, and a sunset or night dive.
 Highlights include the coral gardens and playful dolphins of Shaab El Erg, as well as the awe-inspiring SS Thistlegorm wreck.
 At the southern tip of Sinai lies Ras Mohamed, Egypt’s most pristine national park.
 Its nutrient-rich waters draw an impressive array of pelagic life.
 You’ll also explore the world-renowned reefs of the Strait of Tiran where towering coral formations rise from the seabed and thrive in the current-fed waters, often attracting larger marine visitors.

-The cruise winds down with 2 final dives on the last full day, before making the journey back to Hurghada.
+The cruise winds down with 2 final dives on the last full day, before making the journey back to port.

 Day 8